-The Energy Charter8, of which we are a signatory, continues to provide a platform for collaboration with organisations from across the energy industry, building accountability across the supply chain and improving customer outcomes.
+The Energy Charter, of which we are a signatory, continues to provide a platform for collaboration with organisations from across the energy industry, building accountability across the supply chain and improving both customer and community outcomes.

 Direct engagement and service relationships with the different energy retailers who operate across the Queensland market also remains critical to delivering for our customers.